embeddedmz/mailclient-cpp/README.md

 Returning a non-zero value from this callback will cause libcurl to abort the transfer.

-The unit test "TestGetMailStringSSL" demonstrates how to use a progress function to display a progress bar on console.
+The unit test "TestGetMailStringSSL" already demonstrates how to use a progress function to display a progress bar on console.

 ## Thread Safety